bjharo/playwright-assessment/README.md

 ## Notes about the Tests

 - I created a very basic set of tests in order to not spend an overly large amount of time.
 For test cases that I would have liked to implement but did not, I added skipped tests to the spec files with descriptions of what they would do.
+- There are some basic graphql api tests as well.
+In order to not take a lot of time, I opted to use Playwright to interact with the api.
+This is not ideal but for the purposes of this assessement, it works well enough.
 - Currently, the tests are only set to run in Chromium.
 This can be changed in the `playwright.config.ts` file if you wish to do so.
 I did try to have at least two browsers running at once but I encountered random test errors.
 My guess is that I was trying to make my system do too much as once.
 Tests running in parallel albeit with just one browser appears to be stable.
 - The tests are not running in headless mode for demonstration purposes.
 Again, this can be changed in the config file.